gititub/NEN-NER-TOOLKIT/README.md

 ## NER and NEN from query

-This command will search for PMC articles related to a query, for example *biotin* or *Hodgkin&Lymphoma* (it is not case sensitive), using Bio.Entrez (Spaces may be replaced by '&' sign).
+This command will search for PMC articles related to a query, for example *biotin* or *Hodgkin+Lymphoma* (it is not case sensitive), using Bio.Entrez (Spaces may be replaced by '+' sign).
 Retrieves and processes PubTator annotations and save the results in the specified output file in biocjson or tsv format.

 Entrez.ESearch searches and retrieves primary IDs and term translations, and optionally retains results for future use in the user’s environment.
 The fourth command-line argument is the number of IDs to retrieve.

 The last command-line argument is the oldest publication date.
 If you don't want to filter by date, simply omit the --pub_date argument.
+This argument is not mandatory but it is recommended to use it.

 **Pubmed abstracts**